Summer Solstice Sangria

 When the sun is directly overhead the Tropic of Cancer, it is time to celebrate the summer solstice in the Northern Hemisphere.
 What better way than with an ode to summer sangria?
 Perhaps my bias is to drink this punch when plump blackberries and peaches are in season and the nights are long.
 The pitcher disappears before dinner is even served.
-Made in autumn, however, with apples and pears to serve with Spanish tapas such as QUESO DE CABRA CON SALSA DE TOMATE Y BASIL and SIZZLING GARLIC SHRIMP, this fruit and brandy spiked wine punch is thrown back with toasts of "Salud!" between savory bites.
+Made in autumn, however, with apples and pears to serve with Spanish tapas such as QUESO DE CABRA with TOMATO & BASIL and STRAWBERRY TOMATO GAZPACHO, this fruit and brandy spiked wine punch is thrown back with toasts of "Salud!" between savory bites.

 1/3 cup triple sec

 1/4 cup sugar (optional)